 World IA Day is dedicated to the empowerment of local leaders.
 Our celebrations inspire the global growth of information architecture as a community of practice.
 We are dedicated to bringing a diversity of thoughts and thinkers.

-Volunteers all over the world are working hard to bring this amazing event to their hometowns.
-Our community is growing rapidly, with an estimated 4000 attendees in 2015 attending in 38 cities.
+Volunteers are working hard to bring this amazing celebration to locations all over the world.
+Our community is growing rapidly, with an estimated 4000+ attendees participating in a growing number of locations worldwide.

-No matter where in the world you are, we want to make sure that World IA Day is a safe experience for all to volunteer for, attend, and speak at.
+No matter where in the world you are, we want to make sure that World IA Day is a safe and professional experience for all to volunteer for, attend, and speak at.

-The Board of Directors of the Information Architecture Institute have drafted the below code of conduct to be agreed to and upheld by any member of the global and local volunteer teams.
-This code of conduct applies to all volunteers, all locations, all attendees, and all speakers of World IA Day.
+The Global Board of Directors of World IA Day have drafted the below code of conduct to be agreed to and upheld by any member of the global and local volunteer teams.
+This code of conduct applies to all volunteers and organizers, all venues and their hosts, all online meetings and forums, all attendees, and all speakers of World IA Day.

-We do not tolerate harassment of participants, speakers or volunteers in any form.
+We do not tolerate harassment in any form.

 Our local teams are dedicated to providing a harassment-free experience for everyone, regardless of gender, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).

 Harassment includes offensive verbal comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.